-The purpose of an Authorization is to provide the Merchant with information that will help them to determine whether or not to proceed with a Charge.
+The purpose of an Authorization is to provide the Merchant with information that will help them to determine whether or not to proceed with a Charge or Credit.

 For every Charge, the Merchant is required to obtain an Authorization Approval.
-The Authorization Approval must be for the full amount of the Charge except for Merchants that we classify in the restaurant industry and certain Charges from Merchants we classify in the cruise line, lodging, vehicle rental, taxicab and limousine industries, and Card Not Present Retail and Grocery.
+The Authorization Approval must be for the full amount of the Charge except for Merchants that we classify in the restaurant industry and certain Charges from Merchants we classify in the beauty and barber shops, health and beauty spas, cruise line, lodging, vehicle rental, taxicab and limousine industries, and Card Not Present Retail and Grocery.